France-ioi/algorea-devdoc/design/access-rights/items.md

 ### Granted permissions table (permissions_granted)

 The `permissions_granted` table express the raw permissions given to a group on an item.
 One permission entry matches exactly one group, one item, and one source.
-The source is either "group_managers", "unlock" (more to be added) and defines how this permission was granted and can be modified.
+The source is either "group_managers" or "unlock" (more to be added), and defines how this permission was granted and can be modified.
 There may be several permissions for a same *(group, item)*.

 The attributes of this table are the following:
 * group_id, item_id, source [PK]